jkzhang2019/cldup/README.md

 # cldup
-CLean up DUPlicated files
+CLean up DUPlicate files
 * **Efficient:**  Using database maintained increasingly.
-* **Reliable:**  MD5 compared before reporting/removing duplicated file.
+* **Reliable:**  MD5 compared before reporting/removing duplicate file.

-cldup is a bash CML script that finds out/cleans up duplicated files.
-It creates a database of all the files, and identifies duplicated files base on the pre-scanned database.
+cldup is a bash CML script that finds out/cleans up duplicate files.
+It creates a database of all the files, and identifies duplicate files base on the pre-scanned database.

 Using Steps